Skip to content

 Vydrine, Valentin.
 2010.
 Le pied métrique dans les langues mandé.
 In Franck Floricic (ed.), Essais de typologie et de linguistique générale.
 Mélanges offerts à Denis Creissels, 53–62.
 Lyon: ENS Éditions. http://halshs.archives-ouvertes.fr/halshs-00715537.

-2 The activity criterion was first formulated by Hyman (2000) as “tonal rule feature” (“if the opposition is /H, Ø/, tone rules should refer only to H’s”), which we took as a departure point, and further elaborated.
+[2] The Activity criterion was first formulated by Hyman (2000), whose generalization (“if the opposition is /H, Ø/, tone rules should refer only to H’s”) we took as a departure point, and further elaborated.
+Another proposal discussed in the same paper (‘only specified tones can float’) is also subsumed under the current formulation of the Activity criterion.